-Easily Available Horror: I Have No Mouth And I Must Scream (1995), Dev: The Dreamers Guild, GoG.com
+Easily Available Horror: I Have No Mouth And I Must Scream (1995, Dev: The Dreamers Guild) from GoG.com

 In this trip into Bela Lugosi's Shed we are all about aliens - but not those showy aliens who rock up in a spaceship in tinfoil outfits.
 No, we're into clandestine invasions, and there are no two better examples of the genre that those in our Double Feature today.
 We also look at a microbudget mockumentary about a shock rocker with an occult secret.

 Easily Available Horror: The Devil's Music (2008) from Amazon Prime.

 It's time to wander into the Shed again, brave adventurers!
 This time we're going under the surface of horror, and looking at some films of subterranean horror.
 In a rare show of good planning our Easily Available Horror is also on theme as we discuss a classic piece of internet fiction.